MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 # Quantinuum provider

-> [!NOTE]
-> The Quantinuum provider replaces the old Honeywell provider.
-If you previously used the Honeywell provider, see the [Honeywell to Quantinuum migration guide](xref:microsoft.quantum.providers.honeywell.migration).

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]

 Quantinuum provides access to trapped-ion systems with high-fidelity, fully connected qubits, and the ability to perform mid-circuit measurement.